 Is Organic Laundry Detergent Best?

-After strong consumer pressure, many detergents started boasting 1,4-dioxane-free labels.
-However, it is unclear if the claims were verified by independent studies.
+Yielding to strong consumer pressure, many detergents started boasting “1,4-dioxane-free” labels.
+However, it is unclear if the claims were verified by independent tests.

-Also, many detergent manufacturers claimed to produce 100% natural detergents, most of which were made with coconut oil-derived surfactants.
+Also, many detergent manufacturers claimed to produce “100% natural” laundry detergents, most of which were made with coconut oil-derived surfactants.
 While this is a huge step in the right direction, it is not fully satisfying.
-First, saying ‘coconut oil-based surfactant’ implies that one of the raw ingredients is coconut oil.
-The emphasis should be on the derivation process, not on the coconut oil.
+First, “coconut oil-based” implies that one of its raw ingredients is coconut oil.
+The emphasis should be on the derivation process, though, not on the coconut oil.

 For example, consider the derivation process of cocamidopropyl betaine, one of the so-called “coconut oil-derived” surfactants.
-It involves adding harsh chemicals, e.g. dimethylaminopropylamine, that can remain in the final product as contaminants.
-Notice, though, that they are not listed as ingredients.
+It involves adding harsh chemicals (e.g., dimethylaminopropylamine) that can remain in the final product as contaminants.
+Note, by the way, that they are not listed as ingredients.

-Further, studies have shown that people may experience allergies from the contaminants or the surfactants themselves.
+Further, studies have shown that people, especially people with sensitive skin, may experience allergies from the contaminants or the surfactants themselves.
 In short, we do not fully understand the long-term impact of these surfactants on human health and the environment.

 To begin with, a clean laundry detergent can get an organic certification from an official certifying organization such as the United States Department of Agriculture (USDA).
 However, there is a requirement to adhere to.
-Namely, 95% of the product ingredients must be individually organic.
-In turn, for these ingredients to be able to even qualify for an organic certification, they must be of agricultural origin.
+Namely, 95% of the product ingredients must be individually organic and of agricultural origin.

 Furthermore, they must meet the USDA organic standards for production, handling, processing, and labeling.
 That is to say, the production operators, the handlers of the ingredients, and the manufacturer of the final product must first get their certification from an organic certifying agent accredited by the USDA.